vmware-tanzu-labs/educates-training-platform/docs/custom-resources/workshop-definition.md

 When resources are created, owner references are added making the ``WorkshopSession`` custom resource corresponding to the workshop instance the owner.
 This means that when the workshop instance is deleted, any resources will be automatically deleted.

-Values of fields in the list of resource objects can reference a number of pre-defined parameters.
-The available parameters are:
+Values of fields in the list of resource objects can reference any of the session data variables which may be appropriate.

-* ``session_id`` - A unique ID for the workshop instance within the workshop environment.
-* ``session_namespace`` - The namespace created for and bound to the workshop instance.
-This is the namespace unique to the session and where a workshop can create their own resources.
-* ``environment_name`` - The name of the workshop environment.
-For now this is the same as the name of the namespace for the workshop environment.
-Don't rely on them being the same, and use the most appropriate to cope with any future change.
-* ``workshop_namespace`` - The namespace for the workshop environment.
-This is the namespace where all deployments of the workshop instances are created, and where the service account that the workshop instance runs as exists.
-* ``service_account`` - The name of the service account the workshop instance runs as, and which has access to the namespace created for that workshop instance.
-* ``ingress_domain`` - The host domain under which hostnames can be created when creating ingress routes.
-* ``ingress_protocol`` - The protocol (http/https) that is used for ingress routes which are created for workshops.
-* ``services_password`` - A unique random password value for use with arbitrary services deployed with a workshop.
-* ``ssh_private_key`` - The private part of a unique SSH key pair generated for the workshop session.
-* ``ssh_public_key`` - The public part of a unique SSH key pair generated for the workshop session.
-* ``ssh_keys_secret`` - The name of the Kubernetes secret in the workshop namespace holding the SSH key pair for the workshop session.
-* ``platform_arch`` - The CPU architecture the workshop container is running on, ``amd64`` or ``arm64``.

-The syntax for referencing one of the parameters is ``$(parameter_name)``.

-In the case of cluster scoped resources, it is important that you set the name of the created resource so that it embeds the value of ``$(session_namespace)``.
+In the case of cluster scoped resources, it is important that you set the name of the created resource so that it embeds the value of ``$(session_name)``.
 This way the resource name is unique to the workshop instance and you will not get a clash with a resource for a different workshop instance.

 For examples of making use of the available parameters see the following sections.